climateinteractive/enroads-guide/docs/guide/renewables.rst

 **Why doesn’t encouraging renewables with a big subsidy avoid much future warming alone?**

-* Renewables only reduce CO2 emissions when they displace fossil fuels.
+* Renewables only reduce CO\ :sub:`2` emissions when they displace fossil fuels.
 In some cases renewable energy just meets new energy demand and doesn't replace the demand met by coal and gas.
 * Second, there is a rebound effect – in order to grow, renewables are made less expensive.
 The drop in energy price boosts demand, undoing some of the positive effect.

 **How can I get renewables to grow faster?**